jmvedrine/moodle-qtype_jme/README.md

 ###IMPORTANT:
-Previous versions of the jme Moodle question type were using a java applet, the JME Molecule Editor©.
+Previous versions of the jme Moodle question type were using a java applet, the JME Molecule EditorÂ©.
-JME Molecule Editor© is a freely-available molecule editor tool, but it is not open-source.
+JME Molecule EditorÂ© is a freely-available molecule editor tool, but it is not open-source.
 Another problem with JME is that it is now very difficult to work with java applets due to security alerts and rules in web browsers.